BardoBard/Bardrix/Docs/Bardrix_Reference.md

     - `a()`
         - **Returns** the alpha component of the color.
     - `rgba()`
+        - **Returns** the uint32_t value of the color in the format RRGGBBAA.
+        - It's important to note that the order is RRGGBBAA.
+    - `abgr()`
-        - **Returns** the red, green, blue, and alpha components of the color.
+        - **Returns** the uint32_t value of the color in the format AABBGGRR.
-        - It's important to note that the order is inverted, meaning AABBGGRR.
+        - It's important to note that the order is AABBGGRR.
-        - The components will be stored the same way as the `r`, `g`, `b`, and `a` methods.
+    - `argb()`
+        - **Returns** the uint32_t value of the color in the format AARRGGBB.
+        - It's important to note that the order is AARRGGBB.
     - `invert()`
         - Inverts the color, not the alpha component.
 (255 - r, 255 - g, 255 - b, a)
         - **Returns** a reference to the color, this allows for chaining of the method.